NittanyLion/Grumps.jl/docs/src/installation.md

 ### Invocation

 Fire up Julia using `julia -t 4` replacing the number 4 with whatever number of threads you wish to use (or `auto` to automatically use all threads in your computer).
-The recommended number is the number of physical cores in your computer.
+The recommended number is the number of physical cores in your computer, which is usually less than the total number of threads (often by a factor of two).
 As a permanent solution, one can set the `JULIA_NUM_THREADS` environment variable.

 Then type:
 ```